Fix: Apple Watch “Too Many Passcode Attempts” Issue

 Tap on Erase All Content and Settings on the Apple Watch

-1. Put the Apple Watch on the charging and while keeping it on charging, press/hold the side button.
+1. Put your Apple Watch on the charger and, while charging, press and hold the side button.

-2. Wait till the Power Off slider is shown and then release the button.
+2. When the Power Off slider appears, release the button.

 Force Press the Power Off Slider on the Apple Watch